 This photo is from August 2011.
-About 4 months after I planted the pineapple top.
+About 4 months after I planted a pineapple top for the first time.

 This is the same plant in April 2013.